AsetaShadrach/Kenya-ML-Agricultural-Predictions/README.md

 - I predicted a final result from data I had predicted(to fill the values) hence this might have amplified the error

 ### Any recomendations on what/how to improve the model are highly appreciated

+### The "...
+Prediction redone" Notebook builds on the initial one with addition of classes.